 What Are Compression Socks?

 Compression socks keep your muscles healthy and high-performing.
 When you are on your feet, gravity makes it more difficult for your blood to circulate properly.
-This problem is especially bad for people who spend all day on their feet working or get their heart pumping faster during intense training sessions.
-Your feet and ankles can experience swelling, pain and soreness without the help of compression socks.
+This problem is especially bad for people who spend all day on their feet working, get their heart pumping faster during intense training sessions, or out for a brisk walk.
+Your feet and ankles can experience swelling, pain, and soreness without the help of compression socks.

 What Are the Benefits of Compression Socks?